- Dramatist, Screenwriter

 Publications/Repertoire/Productions & Background Experience

-Peter Salisbury grew up in Chester in England, where his interest in theatre began in school productions.
-While at school he was a member of The Gauntlet Theatre Workshop, a Cheshire based theatre company & the youth drama group at The Chester Gateway Theatre.
-He studied Drama & Education at Lancaster University, where he specialised in process drama and improvisation.
+Peter Salisbury grew up in Chester, England, where his interest in theatre and film began in school drama productions.
+While at school he was a member of The Gauntlet Theatre Workshop, a Cheshire based theatre company, and The Chester Gateway Theatre youth drama group.
+He studied Drama & Education at Lancaster University, where he specialised in process drama and improvisation, and studied Creative Writing with the Open University, where he specialised in screenwriting.

-While at university, Peter wrote two short plays Remembrance Day & Sofa, & directed several plays, including Look Back in Anger by John Osborne, Krapp’s Last Tape & Rockaby by Samuel Beckett, & The Investigation by Peter Weiss, which enjoyed a successful run at the Edinburgh Fringe Festival in 1987.
+While at university, Peter wrote two short plays Remembrance Day and Sofa, and directed several plays, including Look Back in Anger by John Osborne, Krapp’s Last Tape and Rockaby by Samuel Beckett, and The Investigation by Peter Weiss, which enjoyed a successful run at the Edinburgh Fringe Festival in 1987.
+He is currently directing two new plays by the Irish writer Larry O’Loughlin.

-Peter’s drama workshops draw upon his interest in children’s natural ability to create inspiring dramatic narratives.
-Through a wide range of theatrical techniques & conventions, he guides students through the drama process in their personal quest for meaningful characters & stories.
-The results are often highly imaginative & striking short plays.
+Peter’s drama and screenwriting workshops draw upon his interest in children’s natural ability to create inspiring dramatic narratives.
+Through a wide range of theatrical and cinematic techniques and conventions, he guides students through the drama and screenwriting processes in their personal quest for meaningful characters and stories.
+The results are often highly imaginative and striking short plays and film scripts.

-He enjoys working with small to medium sized groups (15-25) in both classroom settings and performances spaces.
+He usually works with small to medium sized groups (15-25) in both classroom settings and performances spaces.

 Age Group Details